turbot/log/README.md

 logging and will not work well in a more distributed application architecture.

 For v5, our plan is to:
-1. Log using Winston.
+1. Log to the console.
-2. Use the console.log transport.
-3. Route the output to AWS CloudWatch Logs.
+2. Route the output to AWS CloudWatch Logs.
-4. Subscribe events from CloudWatch Logs to Kinesis streams.
+3. Subscribe events from CloudWatch Logs to Kinesis streams.
-5. Use Lambda to process log events.
+4. Use Lambda to process log events.

 (Note - GovCloud does not seem to support CloudWatch Logs subscriptions, so we cannot automatically route data to a Kinesis stream.
 Instead, we'll add a